himotoyoshi/carray/docs/topics/Composition.md

 - {CArray.concatenate} — eager materialised copy along an existing axis;
   auto-casts to the common `data_type` (or an explicit `data_type:` kwarg).
-  Reach for this when you want an owned entity, or when pieces have mixed dtype and you don't want to cast them yourself.
+  Reach for this when you want an owned entity, or when pieces have mixed data type and you don't want to cast them yourself.

 See [CAMeld.md](../objects/CAMeld.md) for the meld view and [CAStack.md](../objects/CAStack.md) for the K-axis stack view.